demian-wolf/antioverheat-gui/README.md

     * Sound notification can be enabled via -s command-line argument (beeps)

 #### How to install and use it?
 **Note:** currently this app is available only for Linux.
-Windows and Mac are not yet supported.
+Other platforms are not yet supported.
+1) Before installing this app itself, you might need to install cpupower and lm-sensors
 1) Clone this repository
     ```
     git clone https://github.com/demian-wolf/AntiOverheat-GUI.git